 mion's Vite plugin provides Ahead-of-Time (AOT) compilation that pre-compiles critical runtime functions at build time.
-Instead of writing files to disk, AOT caches are generated as Vite virtual modules that get embedded directly into your server and client bundles.
+Instead of writing files to disk, AOT caches are generated as Vite virtual modules that get embedded directly into your server bundle.

 AOT compilation solves both issues by pre-compiling these functions during your Vite build process.

-The mion Vite plugin generates AOT caches through this pipeline:
+The mion Vite plugin generates AOT caches through this pipeline (using the server configuration):

 | Module | Description |